mackili/Data-Analysis-and-Optimisation/Paper.md

 ## Vagonweb

 Collecting data about rolling stock assigned to certain connections is a notoriously hard task for public railway operators in Europe.
-There is no open data policy forced by any of the european regulators to publish such data.
+There is no open data policy forced by any of the European regulators to publish such data.
 For the purpose of this study, the publically available information on each connection was not sufficient

 Timetables only provided information on accessibility for disabled people, WiFi, availability of the 1^st^ class, possibility to take bicycles onboard and low-floor carriages.
 No data on availaility of air conditioning onboard and the age of rolling stock were provided.
 These were however included in the scope of this study creating a need for alternative sourcing of data.